josephyim224/ELEC4320-Project/README.md

 1. UART

-    For quick development, the UART verilog code is from http://www.nandland.com.
+    For quick development, the UART Verilog code is from http://www.nandland.com.

 1. Source memory

-    During bilinear interpolation, one pixel in the result image requires interpolation during the nearest 4 pixels in the source image.
-To facilitate pipelined computation, two dual port block ram of 100x100 bytes are set up for each RGB channel.
+    During bilinear interpolation, one pixel in the resulting image requires interpolation during the nearest 4 pixels in the source image.
+To facilitate pipelined computation, two dual-port block ram of 100x100 bytes are set up for each RGB channel.

-    When receiving source image from UART, both port A of the two dual port memory are used to write incoming bytes concurrently.
+    When receiving the source image from UART, both port A of the two dual-port memory are used to write incoming bytes concurrently.

 1. Result memory

-    Since the memory receives one byte at a time, a single port block ram of 140x140 bytes are set up for each RGB channel.
+    Since the memory receives one byte at a time, a single port block ram of 140x140 bytes is set up for each RGB channel.

 1. FSM implementation

     The FSM needs to coordinate the following events:
-    1. receive image from PC and store to source memory
+    1. receive an image from the PC and store it to source memory
     1. receive image resizing scale factor from PC
     1. start interpolation processor
     1. send result image to PC